RajnishKMehta/Discord-Auth/CONTRIBUTING.md

 1. Test the OAuth flow end-to-end
 2. Verify error handling works correctly
+3. Test role verification feature with users who have and don't have the verified role
+4. Ensure the `verified` parameter is correctly passed in the callback URL
-3. Ensure no console errors or warnings
+5. Ensure no console errors or warnings
-4. Test with both development and production builds
+6. Test with both development and production builds
+7. Verify that your Discord bot is in the server for `guilds.members.read` scope to work

 ## Pull Request Process